Here you find our Terms for labels puchased online at GLS sent from a ParcelShop.

 12. Opportunity to appeal

-12.1 A complaint about GLS can be submitted to the Danish Transport, Construction and Housing Authority, Carsten Niebuhrs Gade 43, 1577 Copenhagen V or at firstname.lastname@example.org.
+12.1 A complaint about GLS can be submitted to the Danish Civil Aviation and Railway Authority, Carsten Niebuhrs Gade 43, 1577 Copenhagen V or at firstname.lastname@example.org.